Zubax/kocherga/README.md

 If a misbehaving application image was uploaded, Kochergá can regain control after a watchdog reset, unless the application prevents the watchdog from triggering a reset.

-- **Security** -- Kochergá verifies the correctness of the application image with a 64-bit hash before every boot.
+- **Safety** -- Kochergá verifies the correctness of the application image with a 64-bit hash before every boot.

 ### Supported transports